 And rather than report that, they're trying to convince their audience that their poll is screwed up.

-So there are CNN.
+So there are CNN, some important caveats.

-Some important caveats, the survey reflects the views of only those that watch the speech, not all Americans.
+The survey reflects the views of only those that watch the speech, not all Americans.

-People who choose to watch political speech tend to be more supportive of the speaker than the general population.
+People who choose to watch a political speech tend to be more supportive of the speaker than the general population.

-The sample was about seven points more Republican than the entire American population, blah, blah, blah.
+This sample was about seven points more Republican than the entire American population, blah, blah, blah.

 Okay, it still was a good sign.